-At Sidmouth College our aim is to prevent bullying through education, by a prompt and sustained response to reports of bullying, and by developing the confidence of students.
+At Sidmouth College, our aim is to prevent bullying through education, by prompt and sustained response to reports of bullying, and by developing the confidence of students.
 We aim to have a culture of courage, compassion and citizenship and respect where difference is valued.
 The College aims to foster an atmosphere of friendship, mutual trust, respect and consideration for each person within the community.
+We are proud of our progress towards gaining our Anti Bullying Award.